Pew Research: Latin America’s middle class grows, but in some regions more than others

 12. As manufacturing becomes more automated, requiring fewer workers, we see The Emerging Professional, Scientific, and Technical Sector.

-14. For the true narcissist, you now have the ability to replicate your image in 3D.
+14. For the true narcissist, you now can replicate your image in 3D.
 3D-printing photo booth gives you a figurine instead of a bad photo

 15. Speaking of 3D-Printing, how big a deal is it?
 "Chris Anderson has exited one of the top jobs in publishing - Editor-in-Chief of Wired magazine - to pursue the life of an entrepreneur, making a big bet that 3D printers represent a massive new phase of the industrial revolution."
 Chris Anderson: Why I left Wired - 3D Printing Will Be Bigger Than The Web

-16. The debate about an historical Adam continues.
+16. The debate about a historical Adam continues.
 Peter Enns with another interesting post, Who Needs a Historical Prometheus…uh, I mean Adam?

 17. George Bullard asks, When is a Church a Church, and When is it a Flash Mob?